-Backtrack approximately 100m to pick up the Short Circuit walk on your right.
-Follow this track back to a disused water channel at the circuit walk junction.
-Turn right at this point and follow the trail a short distance before descending a set of stairs and back to Meikles Point Picnic Area.
+Backtrack approximately 100 meters and embark on the Short Circuit walk, located on your right.
+Follow this track until you encounter a disused water channel at the circuit walk junction.
+Turn right here and continue along the trail for a short distance before descending a set of stairs, leading you back to Meikles Point Picnic Area, where your adventure concludes.

 Tips